drunkeneye/MAFIA.A8/README.md

 Straightforward.
 In many cases typing 0 will return/exit.
 Using select/option game can be saved or loaded.

-Control is done via [/;'] keys for now; joystick should also work in port 0.
-TBD.
+Control is done via cursor keys, but joystick in port 0 should also work.

-Use enter to shoot during fights.
-You can also quit (and loose) a fight by pressing q.
+Use enter key to shoot during fights.

 ## Remarks